anoshenko/rui/README.md

 # RUI library

-The RUI (Remoute User Interface) library is designed to create web applications in the go language.
+The RUI (Remote User Interface) library is designed to create web applications in the go language.

 The peculiarity of the library is that all data processing is carried out on the server, and the browser is used as a thin client.
 WebSocket is used for client-server communication.